Matsyir/pvp-performance-tracker/README.md

 Your hidden name is shown in the PvP Performance Tracker side panel while this setting is enabled.
 If you want to keep that hidden identity private, do not show the panel on stream, screenshots, or screen share.

 To change your hidden name, reset the stored anonymous ID.
-You can do this with RuneLite's native config reset button, or manually by removing the `pvpHubAnonymousId` value from your RuneLite profile data for this plugin.
-After it is removed, the plugin will generate a new random ID the next time the hidden name is needed.
+You can do this by right-clicking the Total Stats and clicking the "Regenerate PvP-Hub Hidden Name" button.
+You can find the same right-click menu on the button which displays your hidden name.

 -------------------------------
 I am happy to see other features/stats come into this plugin in the future, feel free to submit issues/suggestions & PRs.
 If you find a weapon that doesn't work, let me know as well.
+If you have any problems or questions that don't warrant a whole issue, feel free to join the dedicated PvP Performance Tracker discord (https://discord.gg/6akJbmgdme), or just DM me: `matsyir` (don't add, just DM - if you need a common server to DM, you can join the official Runelite discord, or the tracker discord linked above).

-Note that I'm not very active on RS lately myself, so this project is not among my highest priorities - but I'm happy to keep supporting it, especially for issues that affect most users, with normal gear setups in places like LMS or PvP Arena.
-In other words, the plugin is sort of "on life support" when it comes to the work I'm putting into it, but glad to keep managing it if others want to contribute.
+Note that I'm not super active on RS lately myself, so this project is not among my highest priorities - but I'm happy to keep supporting it, especially for significant issues that may affect most average users with average gear setups in places like LMS.